079035/079035.github.io/_posts/2023-03-08-mjs.md

 However, once I figured out where to look at, the challenge became pretty straight forward and even seemed easy.

 ## Analysis
-This challenge seems to be using a restricted javascript engine to restrict API calls so I took a look at the repository.
+This challenge seems to be using a restricted javascript engine to restrict API calls, so I took a look at the repository to see which calls are allowed.
 These are the API calls I can utilize.
 ```
 print(arg1, arg2, ...);